Palace Theatre, London: 20th century

 Two exceptional runs took place at the Palace during the last decades of the 20th century: Jesus Christ Superstar (3,358 performances from 1972 to 1980) and Les Misérables, which played at the theatre for nineteen years after moving from the Barbican Centre on 4 December 1985.
-The production moved to the Queen's Theatre in April 2004 to continue its record-setting run.
+The production moved to the Queen's Theatre (now the Sondheim Theatre) in April 2004 to continue its record-setting run.
 In between, Song and Dance played from 1982 to 1984.
 In 1983, Andrew Lloyd Webber purchased the theatre for £1.3 million and began a series of renovations to the auditorium.
 He restored the theatre's facade, later commenting: "I removed the huge neon sign that defaced the glorious terracotta exterior, much to the chagrin of West End producers who told me I had removed the greatest theatre advertising sight in London."

 21st century

 After Les Misérables left the theatre in 2004, Lloyd Webber refurbished and restored the auditorium and front of the house, removing the paint that covered the onyx and Italian marble.
 Lloyd Webber premiered his musical The Woman in White at the Palace later in 2004, which ran for 19 months.
 Monty Python's Spamalot opened in 2006 and ran until 2009.
 It was replaced by Priscilla Queen of the Desert, which played through 2011, and Singin' in the Rain played from 2012 to 2013.
 In 2012, it was one of the 40 theatres featured in the DVD documentary series Great West End Theatres, presented by Donald Sinden.
 In April 2012, Lloyd Webber's Really Useful Group sold the building to Nimax Theatres (Nica Burns and Max Weitzenhoffer).
 Nimax purchased the Apollo, Duchess, Garrick and Lyric Theatres from Really Useful in 2005.
 The next show was The Commitments from 2013 to 2015.

-Harry Potter and the Cursed Child, a two-part play written by Jack Thorne based on an original story by Thorne, J. K. Rowling and John Tiffany, began previews at the theatre on 7 June 2016, Both parts opened officially on 30 July.
-The production was suspended in March 2020 due to the COVID-19 pandemic.
-14 October 2021 marked the reopening night for the play, after a 19-month break.
+Harry Potter and the Cursed Child, a two-part play written by Jack Thorne based on an original story by Thorne, J. K. Rowling and John Tiffany, began previews at the theatre on 7 June 2016 and opened officially on 30 July.
+The production was suspended in March 2020 due to the COVID-19 pandemic and reopened on 14 October 2021 after a 19-month break.

+In August 2024, a double-decker bus crashed into the canopy on the side of the building; there were no injuries, and performances at the theatre were not expected to be interrupted.